ivoysey/agdademo/patter.md

     to see the materials if you shoot him an email. if you have nothing else to do for a week, i emphatically reccomend it.

+    you can also check out the videos and assignments from the OPLSS13 course that dan and i gave. there's some overlap with his work at Wesleyan; that came after OPLSS so the presentations of the things in the intersection are generally better there.

+    this also means i'm not going to talk about the std lib (there's several competing versions) and will end up reimplementing a little bit of it as a result. to minimize that, i'm going to avoid using some natural language features like pairs.

 style of approach
 -----------------

-the really great thing about agda is that it's both a full throated dependently typed functional programming language and a proof assistant. so it's really natural to write the programs you know and love and then demonstrate things about them.
+the compelling thing about agda is that it's both a full-throated dependently typed functional programming language and a proof assistant. so it's natural to write the programs you know and love and then demonstrate things about them.

   - generally speaking, this is called _extrinsic verification_, in that we stick to simple types for the programs themselves and then once they're